Experienced Disability Lawyers Fighting for Your Rights

 - Injuries obtained from war or due to an act of war.
 If you were injured in a domestic attack, does this mean your disability insurance company can disqualify you for benefits?

 - Injuries obtained during the commission of a crime, including as the result of a DUI.
 Be careful when answering questions about this subject on a claim application, especially with car accident related injuries.
-Talk to one of our top-rated disability insurance attorneys and ERISA lawyers to get a legal sense of what constitutes an intentional act.
+Talk to one of our top-rated disability insurance attorneys to get a legal sense of what constitutes an intentional act.

 - Injuries obtained “on the job.”
 Your individual or group disability insurance company may try to encourage you to apply for workers’ compensation insurance when you didn’t actually suffer an injury during the course of your employment.
 Don’t let them.